beegee-tokyo/spMonitor/README.md

 # spMonitor
-Solar Panel Monitor with Arduino Uno, current &amp; light sensors and WiFi module to transfer data to a PC or Android device
+Solar Panel Monitor with Arduino Uno, current and light sensors and WiFi module to transfer data to a PC or Android device

 ## Solar Panel Monitor